 Encouraged resignation

-This is a type of resignation in which an employee leaves an organization after making an informed decision.
-Occasionally, a manager or management may determine that the employee’s services are no longer required by the organization.
+This type of resignation is when an employee leaves an organization after making an informed decision.
+Occasionally, a manager or management may determine that the organization no longer requires the employee’s services.

 In this scenario, the best course of action would be to meet with the employee and advise him of the decision to allow him to retire rather than face termination.
 The reasons for this can range from health concerns to redundancy, contract termination, and poor performance, to name a few.
 It is frequently employed as a face-saving tactic to assist employees in making such judgments before being ended.